lingtalfi/Light_ChloroformExtension/doc/pages/conception-notes.md

             Notice: if you need backquotes, write them manually (like in the second example above).

 - column: the target column, used to select the row.
 In particular, this is used to get the formatted default value when in ajax mode (when there are too many items for a regular select).

+- search_column; the "column" to search in when the user types a request.
+            For instance:
+                - concat(id, '. ', name)

 - ?joins: string representing the joins part of the query.
             For instance: